What to do in NYC on Monday.

-Watch NYC on the Cheap Editor Evelyn Kanter on Today in New York, on WNBC-TV, talking about my new guidebook and the great things to do in NYC any time of the year.
+Watch NYC on the Cheap Editor Evelyn Kanter on Metro Focus on the PBS stations in NYC, talking about my new guidebook and the great things to do in NYC any time of the year.

 100 Things to Do in New York City Before You Die, is a great guide to discovering the quirky treasures of the NYC, or re-discovering some of the most famous spots in the world.